duereg/manager-readme/README.md

 ### Resourceful
  - Google first, ask questions, don’t reinvent the wheel.
 Research problems before starting
- - Be effecient with your time so you get things done
+ - Be efficient with your time so you get things done
  - Be creative, don’t be boxed in by previous decisions
    - Nothing is precious.
 Especially code I wrote
  - Follow the Boy Scout Rule aka "Leave things better than when you found it"
    - *I believe in the compounding awesomeness of continually fixing small things*
  - Nothing is impossible but some things shouldn't be done.

 ### Team Focused
  - Collaborate with coworkers and teammates